Abbécourt

 Abbécourt ([abekuʁ]) is a commune in the Aisne department in the Hauts-de-France region of northern France.

-The inhabitants of Abbécourt are called Abbécourtois or Abbecourtoises.

 Geography

 The commune is located some 3 kilometres south-west of the city of Chauny and is part of the Canton of Chauny.

-Access to the commune is by the D1032 road that links Noyon to Saint-Quentin passing through the north of the commune but not through the village The village is connected to the D1032 by the D437 which branches from the D7 north of the commune and goes south to the village then continues to Manicamp as the D922.
+Access to the commune is by the D1032 road that links Noyon to Saint-Quentin passing through the north of the commune but not through the village.
+The village is connected to the D1032 by the D437 which branches from the D7 north of the commune and goes south to the village then continues to Manicamp as the D922.
 The D338 comes from Chauny and joins the D1032 in the commune.

 The commune is traversed by the railway line from Creil to Jeumont.
 The nearest railway station serving the town is that of Chauny but previously there was a station serving the commune from TAC (Transport Agglomération Chaunoise).

 Delimitation and hydrography

 The commune lies in the Drainage basin of the Seine river and is, in large part, delimited by rivers.
 To the west, it is delimited by the Vigny stream; to the east, by the Ru de Pontoise, and to the south the Oise river.
 Other rivers that run through the commune are the Brouage and the Canal latéral à l'Oise.
 The Canal de l'Oise a l'Aisne starts in the commune going south-east at right-angles from the Canal latéral.